(This article will explain what you should expect from me, what I expect from clients and all FAQs. It will regularly be updated)

 So, negative online reviews for solutions are usually the result of bad drivers (bad advisors) or have just been written for self-interested reasons.

-I can also give investors access to professional funds, which are usually reserved for ultra-high-net-worth investors, often at discounted prices.
+I can also give investors access to professional funds, which are usually reserved for ultra-high-net-worth investors.

 Most funds and ETFs follow a UCITS structure – a European regulated structure.
 This is considered the gold standard of fund regulation, and can be bought on most platforms even if they are domiciled outside the EU.